 N. Ownership

-Subject to the public records laws of the State, all records, reports, documents, or other material or data, including electronic data, related to this Contract and/or obtained or prepared by the RDA, and all repositories and databases compiled or used, regardless of the source of information included therein, in connection with performance of the Services contracted by herein shall become the property of the OCD, and shall, upon request, be returned by the RDA to the OCD at termination or expiration of this Contract.
-Cost incurred by the RDA to compile and transfer information for return to the OCD shall be billed on a time and material bass, subject to the maximum amount of this Contract.
-Software and other materials owned by the RDA prior to the date of this Contract ad not related to this Contract shall be and remain the property of the RDA.
-The RDA may retain a copy of its work product, subject to the requirements of the Confidentiality of Data Section.
+Subject to the public records laws of the State, all records, reports, documents, or other material or data, including electronic data, related to this Contract and/or obtained or prepared by the BBR, and all repositories and databases compiled or used, regardless of the source of information included therein, in connection with performance of the Services contracted by herein shall become the property of the OCD, and shall, upon request, be returned by the BBR to the OCD at termination or expiration of this Contract.
+Cost incurred by the BBR to compile and transfer information for return to the OCD shall be billed on a time and material bass, subject to the maximum amount of this Contract.
+Software and other materials owned by the BBR prior to the date of this Contract ad not related to this Contract shall be and remain the property of the BBR.
+The BBR may retain a copy of its work product, subject to the requirements of the Confidentiality of Data Section.

 O. No Third Party Beneficiaries

 This Agreement does not create, nor is it intended to create, any third party beneficiaries or contain any stipulations pour autrui.
-The OCD and the RDA are and shall remain the only parties to this Agreement and the only parties with the right to enforce any provision thereof and shall have the right, without the necessity of consent of any third party, to modify or rescind this Agreement.
-The services under the Contract and all reports and deliverables issued hereunder are for the sole use and reliance of the City-Parish, unless expressly agreed in writing by the OCD and the RDA.
+The OCD and the BBR are and shall remain the only parties to this Agreement and the only parties with the right to enforce any provision thereof and shall have the right, without the necessity of consent of any third party, to modify or rescind this Agreement.
+The services under the Contract and all reports and deliverables issued hereunder are for the sole use and reliance of the City-Parish, unless expressly agreed in writing by the OCD and the BBR.
 This provision does not affect the indemnity and insurance obligations under this Contract.

 P. Notices